Use this announcement bar to draw your user’s attention to important updates and deals.

 In healthy, normal individuals the hypothalamus, just above the brainstem sends CRH, or corticotrophin-releasing hormone to the pituitary gland located behind the nose.
 This triggers the pituitary gland’s hyperproduction of adrenocorticotropic hormone (ACTH) causing the adrenal glands to flood the bloodstream with cortisol.

-Cortisol performs many necessary functions for the body and without it we would cease to function correctly.
-Cortisol is necessary to help the body keep blood pressure level, and helps maintain cardiovascular function.
+Cortisol performs many necessary functions for the body and without it, we would cease to function correctly.
+Cortisol is necessary to help the body keep blood pressure levels and help maintain cardiovascular function.
 Cortisol also helps the body control the immune system and its inflammatory response and works to balance insulin in the body, needed for metabolic processes.[7]

 Who has abnormally high cortisol levels, naturally?